sqhaimin/block-squawk-prototype/README.md

-# Block SQUAWK v0.1
+# Block SQUAWK Prototype

-This is version 0.1 of Block SQUAWK, a voice-enabled inventory and sales assistant.
+This is a prototype of Block SQUAWK, a voice-enabled inventory and sales assistant.
 This version features:

 - Voice recognition for inventory queries
 - Sales data reporting